magitz/github-resume-info/README.md

 Any GitHub repositroy can have an associated website.
 This can either be on the main branch, or a branch dedicated to the web content.

+## Guides to creating your GitHub Pages site

+* Here's [a great step-by-step guide to creating your résumé on GitHub Pages](https://workwithcarolyn.com/blog/digital-cv-guide) by Carolyn Stransky

 ## Sites with GitHub résumé templates

 Site | Framework (see [below](#Frameworks-for-hosting-on-GitHub)) | Sample